 - Use negative keywords.
 Negative keywords prevent irrelevant searches from spending budget.

 - Use match types deliberately.
-Broad match can work with strong Smart Bidding and negatives, but it can waste budget with weak signal.
+Broad match can work with suitable Smart Bidding and conversion data, but it can explore traffic the business cannot profitably serve.

 - Fix conversion tracking.
-Smart Bidding needs clean conversion and value data.
+Smart Bidding needs accurate, timely conversion and value data.
+Apply consent, data minimization and access controls; hashing does not eliminate privacy obligations.

 - Improve landing page conversion rate.
 A higher conversion rate lowers CPA even if CPC stays the same.